- December 15, 2017 at 11:00 a.m. EST

 Invest in “crazy”.

 That’s when Michael met her.
-His advisors called him crazy.
-But the product reviews of Schmidt’s Naturals said differently.
+Advisors and some of his friends called him crazy.
+But the product reviews of The Deodorant in a Jar said differently.
 Where his advisors saw only risk, Michael saw potential.
-So, he invested in it and became a co-founder/entrepreneur.
+So, he invested and co-founded Schmidt’s Naturals in 2014.

 - age 12.5